noi-techpark/it.bz.opendatahub.kg/README.md

 _:warning: The very first page load can take a while (or even result in `504 Bad Gateway`) while RDF ontologies and XSLT stylesheets are being loaded into memory._

+HTTP server's (which is the `nginx` service) port within the Docker network is 8080.

 # Configuration

 * Base URI is configured in the `.env` file
 * OpenDataHub SPARQL endpoint is configured as the `ENDPOINT` environment variable for the `processor` service
-* The server's TLS certificate (e.g. LetsEncrypt) can be mounted into the `nginx` container and specified in its `/etc/nginx/nginx.conf` config file

 # Reset datasets